esosaoh/kubewarden-docs/docs/tutorials/typescript/02-scaffold.md

 This tutorial covers creating a policy that validates the hostnames of Pod objects.

 The policy is to reject all Pods that use one or more hostnames on the deny list.
-The policy configuration is provided by the user through runtime settings.
+You provide policy configuration using runtime settings.

 To summarize, the policy settings should look like this: